what is a business case

 What is a business case?

-Who needs one?
+Who needs a business case?

 If you are working in the corporate or government landscape and you have an idea to pitch, the business case will help solidify the value of your idea.
 Corporations and government agencies typically have a bit of “red tape” to get through when it comes to anything new that involves the use of budget or resources.
-Typical roles involved with the business case might be business analyst, project manager, finance manager, department head, controller, or similar.

 Why do you need a business case?